NotSoSecure/inspec-redis/README.md

 https://notsosecure.com/lets-cook-compliance-as-code-with-chef-inspec/

-Below are the instructions to setup the Redis Docker container and running Inspec.
+Below are the setup instructions for following the blogpost

 ## Setting-up the Redis Docker Container :
 ----